MR

 Final Thoughts on XEQT Review

-As someone who has used XEQT for about a year, I must be frank that this ETF is ideal for you compared to other ETFs if you’re looking for 100% exposure on equities.
+As someone who has used XEQT for about a year, I must be frank that this ETF is ideal for you compared to other ETFs if you’re looking for 100% exposure to equities.

-Based on my experience, the diversification of XEQT and the dividend yield attracts both novice and experienced investors.
-Also, due to the composition of XEQT, it has lower fees compared to the fees of Robo-advisors mutual funds.
+Based on my experience, the diversification of XEQT and the dividend yield attract novice and experienced investors.
+Also, due to the composition of XEQT, it has lower fees than the fees of Robo-advisors mutual funds.
 This is a great plus.

 However, while you may be excited by XEQT’s lower fee to the bank, that feeling may not last long.
 In just a decade, the story may be different.
 As a result of compounding results, you may be charged higher fees in the future.
 However, this is common to many All-in-One ETFs.

-Additionally, if you are not disciplined enough, your investment behavior will have a negative impact on your return, compounding your management fee.
+Additionally, if you are not disciplined enough, your investment behaviour will hurt your return, compounding your management fee.
 Like every other investment, XEQT is not risk-free.
 It is entirely dependent on stock fluctuations.

 If you can afford this, you can proceed to the following stage and buy your XEQT or invest in one of the major alternatives to XEQT.